 Each time a new organization is formed, the ideal expectation is that everyone can participate.
 So it starts out doing things differently than others by having everyone participate freely.
 Unfortunately there is so much debate to be made and decisions to be taken, that people just can't be there all the time.
 Quickly the ones that have the time or the priority to participate the most, start dominating the debate and the decisions.
 This works for a while, and the ones taking part in decision-making hardly feel being unfair to anyone - after all everybody could have been there as the decision was taken, right?
 Soon this leads to decisions being taken that the majority actually wouldn't have chosen and big tensions arise between the "politicians" and the "general public."
 Wait a minute.
 Wasn't this just what we wanted to avoid?

 To ensure that also the opinions of people absent are taken into account, politics has invented representative democracy.
 You choose a delegate that is most likely to defend your point of view.
-For practical reasons a whole group of people must choose a common representative and give her a mandate over a certain amount of time.
+For practical reasons a whole group of people must choose a common representative and give them a mandate over a certain amount of time.
 This model has worked okay for a while, but delegates, let's call them "politicians," tend to do whatever suits them best and you can't do much but complain until the next election day when they will say anything to regain your trust.
 Wait a minute.
 Wasn't this just what we wanted to avoid?

 So here comes the change.
 To avoid the dominance of random active folks but also the dictatorship of the elected politicians we introduce a mixed form of democracy called Liquid Democracy.
 It allows you to choose a delegate among all the people around you, it allows you to change the delegate anytime.
 It allows the delegate to vote with a double vote or transitively forward both of your votes to yet another person.
 But it also allows you to drop in and participate directly whenever you like to.
 If you're reading this you probably heard of it before.
 It usually takes software to organize this, like Liquid Feedback.
 But the story doesn't end here..